-Learning Resources Center: A unique learning service in a non-traditional environment providing self-instructional programs and resources for many courses.
-The center offers improvement programs in reading, study skills, and test-taking skills.
-The staff is there to help you in 209 Bessey Hall.
-Hours: Monday through Thursday, 8 a.m. - 9 p.m. and Friday, 8 a.m. - 5 p.m.
-Faculty may be seen by appointment, 8 a.m. - noon and 1 - 5 p.m.
+Learning Resources Center: Operating within the Undergraduate University Division, the LRC provides self-instructional programs and resources for many courses.
+The center offers improvement programs in reading, math, study skills, and test-taking skills.
+Staff may be seen in 209 Bessey Hall by appointment, 8 a.m. - noon and 1 - 5 p.m.
 Call 355-2365.
 The Learning Lab, 204 Bessey, is open 9 a.m. - 9 p.m., Monday through Thursday and 9 a.m. - 5 p.m. on Friday.
 Free tutoring is also provided in Wilson Hall.
 Call 355-2363 for information.